jawordpressorg/core-handbook/core/about/release-cycle/releasing-major-versions.md

 *   A [hard string freeze](https://make.wordpress.org/polyglots/handbook/glossary/#hard-freeze) takes effect at the Release Candidate stage, meaning text strings in the application can no longer be changed, including the About Page text.
 *   Multiple Release Candidate versions should be released (e.g. RC1, RC2) as bugs reported against it are fixed.
-*   All changes to `src/` at the Release Candidate stage must be reviewed by two committers.
+*   Alert committers that all changes to `src/` at the Release Candidate stage must be reviewed by two committers.
 When choosing a second committer to review your patch, look for a veteran committer with extensive experience in that area of the codebase, so that the patch can receive a meaningful critique.
 Committers can commit to `tests/` at any time.
 *   The [process for an RC release](https://make.wordpress.org/core/handbook/about/release-cycle/releasing-beta-versions/) is well-documented on a separate handbook page.
 *   Following the first release candidate a [branch for the release](#branching-before-release) can be created so that early work on trunk can begin for the next release.
+*   An announcement should be made on Make Core about the release candidate phase ([example from 6.0](https://make.wordpress.org/core/2022/05/04/wordpress-6-0-release-candidate-phase/)) and the various above protocols in order to better amplify this specific part of the release cycle and prepare the community.

 ### translate.WordPress.org